giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-cloud-director/_index.md

 | m1.2xlarge | 16 | 64GB |

 After all requirements are met, you can [create your first cluster following this guide]({{< relref "/vintage/getting-started/create-workload-cluster" >}}).

+## Next steps

+Once the installation is ready, our engineers will work to provision the management cluster.
+Usually, it takes a couple of days, depending on the nuances your setup can have.
+When the cluster is up and running, you [can access the platform API]({{< relref "/getting-started/access-to-platform-api" >}}) to start managing your workloads.